psalm/psalm.dev/assets/articles/getting-ready-for-named-arguments.md

 executeSql(new MySqlQueryable());
 ```

-In PHP 8 the same code will work just fine unless we decide to call the method with named arguments, where we’ll run into a fatal error:
+In PHP 8 the same code will work just fine unless we decide to call the method with named arguments, where we’ll run into an Error:

 ```
 function executeSQL(IQueryable $queryable) {